Mikaelia/animation-portfolio/README.md

 - [ ] Blog post for magic sky case study - include images
 - [ ] Link to different versions of site, v1.mikaelagurney.dev deprecate mikaelagurney.com
 - [ ] Refactor / clean up
-- [ ] Have max projects visible and fade in
+- [ ] Set display to context so that you can backtrack to same page position